 Natural History Museum

-It is a sparkly joy to skate here at night surrounded by thousands of twinkling fairy lights.
-Whizz around their stunning Christmas tree.
-Junior Rink for younger skaters with Penguin Skate Aids.
-Parents and Toddler skate sessions weekdays with free hot choc from the Cafe Bar, 11am.
+The most sparkly skate venue in town.
+Heavenly to glide here at night surrounded by thousands of fairy lights.
+Great Junior Rink for younger skaters with snazzy Penguin Skate Aids.
+Parents and Toddler skate sessions weekdays with free hot choc from the Café Bar, £11.
 Penguin Skate Club, ages 4–8.
 Saturday morning, varying times.
-30 mins.
+30mins.
 Wheelchair Skate Sessions available.
-Super Vintage Carousel.
+Vintage Carousel.

 Tower of London